-Alleged Constructive Discharge and Illegal Discrimination: All matters involving alleged constructive discharge or illegal discrimination against an AP employee are required to be addressed using the Grievance Procedure prior to resignation.
+Alleged Constructive Discharge and Illegal Discrimination: All matters involving alleged constructive discharge or illegal discrimination against an AP employee are required to be addressed using the Grievance Procedure described in the appropriate section of this handbook prior to resignation.

 Job Abandonment Resignation: An AP employee is deemed to have voluntarily resigned from their position for reason of job abandonment if they are absent for five (5) consecutive work days without authorized leave, except when an emergency precludes giving notice.
 Work days are considered consecutive even when interrupted by normal non-working days such as holidays or weekends.
 This provision also applies to employees who fail to return from authorized leave, in which case the five-day unexcused absence window starts on the work day immediately following the expiration of the authorized leave.